iammohitsakhuja/handwritten-digit-recognizer/docs/USAGE.md

-# MNIST Digit Recognition - Command Line Usage Guide
+# Handwritten Digit Recognizer - Command Line Usage Guide

-This guide describes how to use the command-line interface for the MNIST handwritten digit recognition project.
+This guide describes how to use the command-line interface for the Handwritten Digit Recognizer project.

 ## Scripts Overview